March 8, 2017

 Currently, HackerTarget only supports WordPress, Drupal, and Joomla.
 The scanners allow you to quickly detect vulnerabilities within the platform – from configuration errors to plugin security.
 Apart from these free scanners, HackerTarget also offers an SSL checker, SQL injection scanner, and a number of other security tools for premium members.

 A particular issue with remote businesses is that employees can connect to your network from anywhere.
 This includes public WiFi hotspots that hackers can easily abuse to steal critical information.
-An easy fix is to use a service like VyprVPN for Business, which implements end-to-end encryption and protects online connections from digital eavesdroppers.
+An easy fix is to use a service like VyprVPN or PureVPN, which implement end-to-end encryption and protect online connections from digital eavesdroppers.

 VyprVPN uses the Chameleon Protocol, which bypasses VPN blocking in certain regions like China, India, and Russia.
 Take note that there are various VPN protocols that services like VyprVPN offer small businesses.
 You just have to consider factors like speed, accessibility, availability of support, and level of encryption to determine the best service provider for your startup.